aroberge/ideas/ideas/examples/constants_README.rst

 True constants
 ==============

+.. admonition:: Summary

-**Summary:** How to ensure that variables defined as constants by some notational convention are guaranteed not to change, without requiring them to be attribute of an object.
+    How to ensure that variables defined as constants by some notational convention are guaranteed not to change, without requiring them to be attribute of an object.

     This example demonstrates the use of:

     - Source transformation to extract information from the source without changing its content.
     - Custom module class
     - Specialized dict to temporarily replace the read-only module dict.

 It took me quite a while to come up with the solution described below, and I learned a fair bit along the way.
 Given the relative complexity of